-The City of New Plymouth provides drinking water to our customers from three in water provided by public water systems, ensuring its safety to public health.
+The City of New Plymouth provides drinking water to customers from three groundwater wells (Wells #7, #8, #9).

 As water travels through the ground, it dissolves naturally-occurring minerals and in some cases, radioactive material, and can pick up substances resulting from the presence of animals or from human activity.

-Drinking water may reasonably be expected to contain at least small amounts of some contaminants.
-The EPA prescribes regulations which limit the amount of certain contaminants
+Drinking water may reasonably contain at least small amounts of some contaminants.
+The EPA prescribes regulations which limit the amount of certain contaminants in water provided by public water systems, ensuring its safety to public health.